Wintersong: Commercial performance

 Wintersong debuted at number 42 on the Billboard 200 in the United States (chart issue for the week of 3 November 2006), selling 20,000 copies in its first week.
 The album peaked at number 7 in its seventh week on the chart, with 116,000 copies sold for the tracking period ending 3 December.
 According to sales data from Nielsen/SoundScan, it was the best-selling holiday album of 2006 in the U.S. with a cumulative 759,000 copies sold for the year.

-On 13 December 2007, Wintersong was certified Platinum by the Recording Industry Association of America for shipments of one million copies in the U.S. In Canada, it has sold over 200,000 copies, and has been certified Double Platinum.
+On 13 December 2007, Wintersong was certified Platinum by the Recording Industry Association of America for shipments of one million copies in the U.S. In Canada, it has sold over 300,000 copies, and has been certified Triple Platinum.

 In 2011, the album re-entered the Billboard 200 at number 195 on the chart issue for the week of 17 December.

 Track listing

 A "sampler" CD exists, featuring similar artwork on a cardboard sleeve, which omits "Happy Xmas (War Is Over)", "I'll Be Home for Christmas", "Song for a Winter's Night", and "Have Yourself a Merry Little Christmas".